-Join Scott Hirsch for an in-depth discussion in this video Working with music tracks, part of Mixing a Short Film with Audition.
+Join Scott Hirsch for an in-depth discussion in this video Working with music tracks, part of Audition: Mixing a Short Film.

 We've now gotten to the point in our editing where this movie needs some music, especially the first daydream sequence on the beach.
 In this movie, we'll work through adding a music track and syncing it up to a specific location in the timeline.
 In the media browser here on the left, we can see two music files.
 Let's choose the one called The Trouble With.
 This is the music we'll use for the daydream scene.
 Let's right-click on this file and choose Open File.
 Audition automatically opens it in the Waveform Editor.
 I want to play a specific transition point in this music file that would be a good spot to sync up to something visual.